wensty/Scripted-Subroutines-for-Potioncraft-Plotter/README.md

 ### Stirring subroutines.

-- `stirIntoVortex()`: stir to a different vortex.
+- `stirIntoVortex(preStir?=0.0,buffer?=1e-5)`: stir to a different vortex.
+  - `preStir`: stir the length before stirring to vortex.
+Accelerate the script.
-- `StirToEdge()`: stir to edge of the current vortex.
+- `StirToVortexEdge(preStir?=0.0,buffer?=1e-5)`: stir to edge of the current vortex.
+  - `preStir`: stir the length before stirring to edge of vortex.
+Accelerate the script.
 - `stirToTurn(option={})`: stir to the point where the direction changes vastly.
-  - `option.preStirLength`: the stir length before stirring to turn.
+  - `option.preStir`: the stir length before stirring to turn.
-  - `option.maxStirLength`: the maximal length it will stir.
+  - `option.maxStir`: the maximal length it will stir.
   - `option.directionBuffer`: the angular threshold in radians to be considered as "vast" change.
-  - `option.leastSegmentLength`: the minimum length between points to consider in the calculation.
+  - `option.segmentLength`: the minimum length between points to consider in the calculation.
-- `StirToZone(options={})`: stir to the nearest point in the given zone.
+- `StirToZone(options={})`: stir to given zone.
+Can be configured to enter or leave the given zone, or stop before or after the point.
   - `options.zone`: the zone to stir to.
-Not recommended to use with vortex and effects.
+Recommended to be danger zones, swamps or heal zones.
-  - `options.preStirLength`: the stir length before stirring to zone.
+  - `options.preStir`: the stir length before stirring to zone.
 To accelerate the script.
+  - `options.overStir`: Set to stir a bit more to ensure entrance or exit.
   - `options.exitZone`: Set to exit the given zone.
-  - `options.overStir`: Set to stir a bit more to ensure entrance or exit.
+  - `options.buffer`: the buffer to add when stir is not rounded.
 - `StirIntoDangerZoneExit()`: special case of last function to stir to the nearest point outside of the nearest danger zone.
-- `stirToNearestTarget(target, options?)`: stir to the nearest point to the target position within the given maximum stir length.
+- `stirToTarget(target, options?)`: stir to the nearest point to the target position within the given maximum stir length.
   - `target`: the target effect.
 An object with `x` and `y` properties.
     - Can be one of the pre-defined `Effects` constant.
   - `options`: an object with the following options:
-    - `preStirLength`: the stir length before the optimization.
+    - `preStir`: the stir length before the optimization.
 Default to `0.0`.
-    - `maxStirLength`: the maximal stir length allowed in the optimization.
+    - `maxStir`: the maximal stir length allowed in the optimization.
 Default to be `Infinity`.
-    - `leastSegmentLength`: the minimal length of each segment in the optimization process.
+    - `segmentLength`: the minimal length of each segment in the optimization process.
 Default to be `1e-9`.
 - `stirToTier(target, options?)`: stir to the specified tier of certain effect, adjusting the stir length based on the current angle and position.
   - `target`: the target effect.
 An object with `x`, `y` and `angle` properties.
     - Can be one of the pre-defined `Effects` constant.
   - `options`: an object with the following options:
-    - `preStirLength`: the stir length before the optimization.
+    - `preStir`: the stir length before the optimization.
 Default to `0.0`.
-    - `maxDeviation`: the maximum angle deviation to the target effect.
+    - `deviation`: the maximum angle deviation to the target effect.
 Default to be `DeviationT2`, i.e. the max deviation to get tier 2 effect.
     - `ignoreAngle`: whether to ignore the angle deviation. whether T1 effects are reached is not affected by angle deviation.
-    - `leastSegmentLength`: the minimal length of each segment in the optimization process.
+    - `segmentLength`: the minimal length of each segment in the optimization process.
 Default to be `1e-9`
     - `afterBuffer`: the buffer added after stirring.
 Default to be `1e-5`.
 - `stirToConsume(consumeLength)`: stir to consume a specified length while in a vortex.
+  - <em>Generally you can move the bottle fairly free with heating inside a vortex, so you can carefully stir and heating, so the bottle do not move as you stir.
+This process is called "consuming" path in a vortex.
+This function does a virtual consuming process using tp(to ensure the current point definitely do not move), so consider if it can be translated into a real path consuming process and the possily unavoidable solvent pouring.</em>
-  - `consumeLength`: the length of stirring to consume.
+  - `length`: the length of stirring to consume.
-  - <em>The consume is virtual</em>.
-Consider if it can be translated to real path consuming.

 ### Pouring subroutines.

-- `pourToEdge()`: pour to the edge of the current vortex.
+- `pourToVortexEdge()`: pour to the edge of the current vortex.
 - `heatAndPourToEdge(length, repeats)`: repeatedly heating the vortex and pouring to edge of it, to move the bottle with the vortex and keep it at the boundary of the vortex.
   - `length`: the maximal length of pour.
 Overridden at the last stage where we can not heat too much.
   - `repeats`: the number of times to repeat the heating and pouring process.
-- `pourtoZoneV2(options)`: pour to the assigned zone with more control.
+- `pourtoZoneV2(options)`: pour to the assigned zone with more control options.
   - `options`: an object with the following options:
     - `zone`: the zone to pour towards.
 Default to be `Entity.DangerZone`.
-    - `maxPourLength`: the maximal length it will pour.
+    - `maxPour`: the maximal length it will pour.
-    - `prePourLength`: the initial length of pouring.
+    - `prePour`: the initial length of pouring.
     - `overPour`: whether to pour **slightly** more than the minimum required to ensure into or exit the zone.
     - `exitZone`: whether to exit the zone instead of entering it.
-- `pourToZone(maxPourLength, zone?)`: special case.
-Left here for old recipe compatibility.
+- `pourToZone(maxPourLength, zone?)`: special case that pour and stop before the zone.
+For old recipe script compatibility.
-- `pourIntoVortex(targetVortexX, targetVortexY)`: pour into the target vortex.
+- `pourIntoVortex(x, y)`: pour into the target vortex.
-  - `targetVortexX`, `targetVortexY`: the rough coordinates of the target vortex.
+  - `x`, `y`: the rough coordinates of the target vortex.
 - `derotateToAngle(targetAngle, {toAngle?})`: de-rotate the bottle to a target angle **at origin or in a vortex without moving the bottle.**
   - `targetAngle`: the target angle **in degrees**.
-  - `toAgle`: de-rotate to the target angle or by the target angle.
+  - `toAngle`: de-rotate to the target angle or by the target angle.
   - **Note that this de-rotation process is not real de-rotation process.
 Check that it can be translated back to real de-rotation before using it**.
 - `pourUntilAngle(targetAngle,{minPour = 0.0,maxPour?,epsHigh?,epsLow?,buffer?,overPour?})`: pour until the bottle is at the target angle.
 This will **move the bottle toward origin**.
   - `targetAngle`: the target angle **in degrees**.